 Employees at Novartis are passionate about corporate social responsibility and support its mission to expand healthcare access in underserved communities.
 In September 2020, the Novartis US Foundation announced a $25 million commitment to address health inequalities in the United States, reinforcing the company’s mission to “improve and extend people’s lives.”

 In addition to its headquarters in Switzerland, Novartis has major facilities located throughout Europe, Asia, and the United States.
-The Novartis Institutes for BioMedical Research (NIBR) in Cambridge, Massachusetts, is headquarters for the Novartis global drug discovery network.
+The Novartis Institutes for BioMedical Research (NIBR) in Cambridge, Massachusetts, is the headquarters for the Novartis global drug discovery network.
 Students enrolled in Northeastern University’s pharmaceutical sciences programs, such as the master’s in pharmaceutical science, enjoy co-op opportunities with Novartis at this and other locations worldwide.

 3. Bristol Myers-Squibb